beclab/terminusdid-contract-system/README.md

 Besides the metadata, the `TerminusDID` provides an extensible attribution attached to TName called `Tag`.
 We introduced a type system to `Tag`, which means not only the `Tag` has name, but also has type.
 Currently it supports all primitive solidity type (int, uint, bool, string, address, bytes, bytesN ) and array, arrayN, tuple.
 For example, Bob can define a tag with name `height` and type `uint256` to extend his metadata of TName `bob`.
 And Bob (and only the Bob can) then need to specify a Tagger address to set the `height` tag. only the Tagger address is able to set the `height` tag.
 The Tagger can be an EOA address or a contract address.
 If it is a contract address, Bob can put complicated data validation logic in it.
 The Tagger then can set (add, update, delete) `height` tag of Bob's TName and all his sub-TNames.

 The `TerminusDID` predefined some root tags (rsaPubKey, dnsARecord, authAddresses and latestDID) to root TName, which is empty string `""`, and specify a root tagger.
 Any TName can set root tags from root tagger.
-And also an appstore reputation tag is defined at TName `app.myterminus.com`.
+And also a `ratings` tag is defined at TName `app.myterminus.com`.
 For more info, you can checkout src/taggers.

 ## Usage